-Your visit to Jamaica at Dolphin cove Jamaica, they have a large beachfront property that allows you to watch or interact with the dolphins.
+Your visit to Beautiful Jamaica Island at Dolphin cove, they have a large beachfront property that allows you to watch or interact with the dolphins.
 Or, some of their many beautiful animals in their two locations in Jamaica for you to chose.

 They also showcase the Caribbean’s one and only night Dolphin and Shark Extravagant Show in the ocean.
 There is also a waterslide, bird feeding, swimming with stingrays, and a nature trail.